fithisux/awesome-windows-foss/README.md

 * [MPC-HC](https://mpc-hc.org/) - An extremely light-weight, open source media player for Windows.
 [GPL-3.0-only]

+* [MPC-BE](https://sourceforge.net/projects/mpcbe/) - BE is a free and open source audio and video player for Windows.
+[GPL-3.0-only]

 * [Camstudio V2](https://camstudio.org/) - CamStudio is a desktop software for Windows computers that can record all on-screen video and audio activity.
+[GPL-2.0-or-later]

+* [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) - Equalizer APO is a parametric / graphic equalizer for Windows.
 [GPL-2.0-or-later]

 ## Gaming ##